 - Use your hands to support your head and neck if you feel any discomfort.

-- Don’t foam roll your abs for too long or too frequently.
+- Don’t foam roll for too long or too frequently on the abs.
 Start with 2-3 sets of 30 seconds each and gradually increase the duration and frequency as your body gets used to it.

-Foam rolling your abs offers numerous benefits, making it an effective way to enhance your overall fitness routine.
+Foam rolling offers numerous benefits for you abs, making it an effective way to enhance your overall fitness routine.
 Here are some of the key benefits:

 Improved Flexibility: The above exercise help to release tension and tightness in the muscles, which can improve your overall flexibility.
 By targeting specific areas of your abs, you can effectively loosen up knots and trigger points, making it easier for your muscles to move through their full range of motion.